 What about contaminating space bodies?
 Is this legal?

 We care deeply about protecting space so scientists can learn about the origins of life.
 Your DNA is preserved in an artificial amber polymer.
 The exterior gets sterilized following standard space protocols.
 NASA has cleared the Moon for biological missions.

 The physical LifeShip with your name could last billions of years.
 We add radiation shielding though your DNA will degrade over time.
 Thousands of your cells go for redundancy and we estimate your code will last for over 10,000 years.

 How do I know it happened?
 What do I get to see from the mission?

-We promise to bring you along with us through every step of the mission — from your initial DNA sample to the final landing.
-Your journey has only just begun when you get your Moon Kit.
-You'll get explorer updates about the mission throughout the whole journey.
+You’ll see each step of the mission — from how the DNA is processed to the final landing.
+You'll get explorer updates and videos about the mission throughout the whole journey.
 You’ll see how the DNA gets processed.
-You’ll see the Ark.
-You’ll see confirmation of LifeShip on the rocket.
-You’ll get to live stream the rocket launch and watch the Moon landing.
+You’ll see how it is stored.
+You’ll see it on the rocket.
+You’ll get to watch live for launch and landing.